-The UAS proposed by the petitioner are the DJI Phantom 2 and DJI Phantom 2 Vision.
+The UAS proposed by the petitioner is a DJI Inspire 1.

 The petitioner requested relief from 14 CFR part 21, Certification procedures for products and parts, Subpart H-Airworthiness Certificates.
 In accordance with the statutory criteria provided in Section 333 of Public Law 112-95 in reference to 49 U.S.C. § 44704, and in consideration of the size, weight, speed, and limited operating area associated with the aircraft and its operation, the Secretary of Transportation has determined that this aircraft meets the conditions of Section 333.
 Therefore, the FAA finds that the requested relief from 14 CFR part 21, Certification procedures for products and parts, Subpart H-Airworthiness Certificates, and any associated noise certification and testing requirements of part 36, is not necessary.